pghillya/Some-Scripting/README.md

 4) See the .xlsx created in the same directory

 Note: This does not email the file, but if I wrote the .py script with smtplib and pointed to a working smtp relay, I could acheive that functionality fairly easily... alas, "continuous improvement is better than delayed perfection..."

+# CI/CD example
+I am using a docker image of jenkins with dind installed and configured, so I can execute docker commands within the jenkins container itself

+For this basic CI approach, a credential "docker_hub_pass" must be set locally on the Jenkins server

 # Pre-reqs
 Docker